crazy-max/goreleaser-xx/README.md

 ### CGO

-Here are some examples to use CGO to build your project with `goreleaser-xx`
+Here are some examples to use CGO to build your project with `goreleaser-xx`:

 #### `crazy-max/xgo`